-- 1. Increase confidence of both the pupils and the elderly in the Rhyddings area of Oswaldtwistle. - 2.
-Make life more difficult for the offender by reducing opportunity and increasing the risk of being caught.
+- Increase confidence of both the pupils and the elderly in the Rhyddings area of Oswaldtwistle. - Make life more difficult for the offender by reducing opportunity and increasing the risk of being caught.
 Relevance of project to priorities of Division/Department Policing Plans: Reducing violent crime is a core target and a priority not only for Eastern division but for Lancashire Constabulary as a whole.
 Relevance of project to local Community Safety Partnership identified priorities: As detailed in the Hyndburn Community Safety Audit 20% of the victims of violent crime are 14-19 years of age.
 25% of victims of robbery are 14-17 years of age and 15% are 70 years and over.

-September 24th 2003 For the attention of the project manager, P.C.
+September 24th 2003

+For the attention of the project manager, P.C.
 Tracey Finn.

-Rhyddings Community Safe Project This letter is to confirm that the school pledges £1000 to the above project.
+Rhyddings Community Safe Project

+This letter is to confirm that the school pledges £1000 to the above project.
 The money i immediately available and has been saved for this purpose.

 We would also be willing to give publicity to the issuing of the alarms to members of the community and to the students in the school in order to alert members of the public to the benefits of the partnership scheme.

-Yours sincerely.
+Yours sincerely,

-Mr. B. Burke Headteacher
+Mr. B. Burke

+Headteacher

 Lancashire Constabulary

 D. Mallaby, Divisional Commander, Eastern Divisional Headquarters Greenbank Business Park, Whitebirk Industrial Estate, Blackburn BB1 3HT Telephone 01254 353513 Fax 01254 353554

-1th October 2003
+1st October 2003

 Our Ref: SL (Finance) Your Ref:

 PC Finn Accrington Police Station

 Dear Pc Finn,

 Re: Lanpac Funding for Rhyddings High School

 With reference to your funding for a personal safety project.
 I can confirm that £1500 is to be donated from the division's sponsorship account and £500 will be funded by Lanpac.

 If you require any further information please do not hesitate to contact me.

 Yours truly

 Mandy Couch

 Management Accountant

-Safety alarms given out in school scheme

-A JOINT safety scheme has been launched by school-children and police.

-Pupils at Rhyddings High School in Oswaldtwistle have teamed up with community beat manager PC Tracey Finn and the Lancashire Partnership in a bid to boost safety and improve relationships between youngsters and the elded's Linder the scheme, which has been funded by £3,000 from the three partners, 1,000 personal slarms will be distributed to "at-risk" groups.

-at asarms win be instributed to "at-risk" groups.

-These could include younger pupils at the school, those who have to walk long dis-tances to got home at night and
+Safety alarms given out in school scheme A JOINT safety scheme has been taunched by school-children and police.
+Pupils at Rhyddings High School in Oswaldtwistle have teamed up with community beat manager PC Tracey Finn and the Lancashire Partnership in a bid to boost safety and improve relationships between youngsters and the elderly.
+Linder the scheme, which has been funded by £3,000 from youngsters and the elderly.
+Under the scheme, which has been funded by £3,000 from the three partners, 1,000 personal alarms will be distributed to "at-risk" groups.
+These could include younger pupils at the school, those who have to walk long distances to got home at night and we could eventually approach businesses in the area with this project.
+"They are not just attack alarms, they can be used for a variety of different things - for example, if an elderly person falls at home, then they could use it to get help."

-- Can't agree about the children?

-- Where do I stand financially?

-- Domestic Violence?

-we could eventually approach businesses in the area with this project.
-"They are not just attack alarms, they can be used for a variety of different things - for example, if an elderly person falls at home, then they could use it to get help.
 PC Finn, who is overseeing the project with PCSO Andy Banks, said the scheme was especially important as the area's Neighbourhood Watch Project had fallen through due to lack of interest.
 She said: "There seems to be the general feeling that young people don't have time for older folk and that can cause a lot of problems between the two groups that we wanted to